Connect to Kibana

 # For Nginx Ingress Controller, set the value to nginx.

-ingressDomain: # This parameter can be left empty.
-If you want to access Kibana using a domain name, set this parameter.
+ingressDomain: # This can be empty.
+If you want to access Kibana via a domain name, set this value.

 ingressPath: /kibana/ # Required.
-The subpath for access.
+The subpath used to access Kibana.

 # If ingressDomain is not empty, you can set ingressPath to /.

-#i18nLocale: en # Set the language of Kibana.
-The default value is en.
-If you want to use Chinese, set the value to zh-CN.
+#i18nLocale: en # Sets the Kibana language.
+The default is English (en).
+To use Chinese, set the value to zh-CN.

 elasticsearch:

-password: aStrongPass # Modify the password of Elasticsearch based on your actual requirements.
-This is also the access password for Kibana.
-The corresponding account is elastic.
+password: aStrongPass # Modify the Elasticsearch password based on your requirements.
+This is also the Kibana access password for the `elastic` user.

-#diskZoneId: cn-hongkong-c # Specify the availability zone (AZ) where the disk used by Elasticsearch is located.
-If you do not set this parameter, the system automatically selects an AZ.
+#diskZoneId: cn-hongkong-c # Specifies the zone where the disk used by Elasticsearch resides.
+If not set, a zone is automatically selected.

 repository: